vboussange/EvoId.jl/docs/src/dev/notes.md

 You can also do the same trick with directly the gitlab address, cf [Pkg.jl](https://docs.julialang.org/en/v1/stdlib/Pkg/index.html)

 ## Future directions
-- Try to improve parallelism with the help of Threads.@Threads and @inbounds (cf [tutorial](https://juliagpu.gitlab.io/CUDA.jl/tutorials/introduction/#Introduction-1) )
-- Make use of CUDA.jl to accelerate the simulations wih the use of GPU.

-## Todo
+- Fix `WF` algorithm
+- Implement Moran process
+- extend the birth function to the form `b(X,Y,t)` for coherence with death function
+- make mutation and disperal range features of agents, so that they can also evolve.
-- We do not need to have the `Rates{}` parameter for `Agent` type.
+- Simplify composite type `Rates{}` parameter for `Agents`.
 ```julia
 abstract type AbstractAgent{A<:Ancestors,R<:Rates} end
 ```
-- extend the birth function to the form `b(X,Y,t)` for coherence with death function
-- make mutation and disperal range features of agents, so that they can also evolve.